Abe: What do you expect?! You left me to raise the boy on my own!

-- Luke Skywalker from Star Wars grew up on Tatooine with his Uncle Owen and Aunt Beru while wanting to know about his father.
+- Star Wars: Luke Skywalker grew up on Tatooine with his Uncle Owen and Aunt Beru while wanting to know about his father.
 Obi-Wan Kenobi tells him that Anakin Skywalker was a Jedi Knight, a pilot, and a good friend — but leaves out the part where Anakin falls to the Dark Side and becomes Darth Vader.
 When Luke finds out (from Vader himself), he does not take it well.

-- In The Lost Redeemer, Nahlia finds out that her father deserted the Templar Order (the very faction that's currently hunting her.)
+- The Lost Redeemer: Nahlia finds out that her father deserted the Templar Order (the very faction that's currently hunting her.)

-- In Once Upon a Time, Hook's backstory includes having a criminal father who not only ran away to avoid capture, leaving young Hook and his brother behind, he also traded both his sons into servitude in exchange for a rowboat to escape with.
+- Once Upon a Time: Hook's backstory includes having a criminal father who not only ran away to avoid capture, leaving young Hook and his brother behind, he also traded both his sons into servitude in exchange for a rowboat to escape with.

-- In Baldur's Gate, neither parent of Gorion's Ward is someone you'd want for parents.
+- Baldur's Gate: Neither parent of Gorion's Ward is someone you'd want for parents.
 Your father is Bhaal, the dead God of Murder, and your mother was a priestess dedicated to him and just as willing to sacrifice you for his will.
 The first game is all about learning this fact while the second is trying to bear with your lineage.

-- In Fire Emblem: Three Houses, Lonato, rebels against the Church of Seiros, leaving his adoptive son Ashe devastated and confused.
+- Fire Emblem: Three Houses: Lonato rebels against the Church of Seiros, leaving his adoptive son Ashe devastated and confused.

-- John Marston from Red Dead Redemption was a gun-slinging outlaw in the Wild West who ran with the Van Der Linde gang (as seen in Red Dead Redemption II).
+- Red Dead Redemption: John Marston was a gun-slinging outlaw in the Wild West who ran with the Van Der Linde gang (as seen in Red Dead Redemption 2).
 Unfortunately, he is also a father to Jack Marston, which makes it hard for John to be a good father due to having the law (and his past) creep up on him a lot.
 Eventually, his criminal life is what caused his death.

-- In the Adventure Time episode "Escape From the Citadel", Finn's father is finally revealed!
+- Adventure Time: In "Escape From the Citadel", Finn's father is finally revealed!
 Although, he's not very nice and heroic like his son; instead, he's an unscrupulous, irreverent, and selfish cosmic criminal who was arrested for reasons unknown and got thrown in the Citadel, a space version of The Alcatraz full of dangerous criminals wanted across the universe!

-- In American Dad!, Stan Smith's father, Jack, is a master thief and was known to never get busted.
+- American Dad!: Stan Smith's father, Jack, is a master thief and was known to never get busted.

-- In Final Space, protagonist Gary Goodspeed's mother, Sheryl Goodspeed, is a criminal who is under death sentence.
+- Final Space: Gary Goodspeed's mother, Sheryl Goodspeed, is a criminal who is under death sentence.
 On the other hand, his father gave his life to close the rift to Final Space.
 What did a man so heroic see in a woman so notorious?

 - Steven Universe: Steven's deceased mother Rose Quartz started a 1000 year war against Homeworld to protect the Earth, ending when she shattered the owner of the planet and one of Homeworld's matriarchs, Pink Diamond.
 She's considered a monstrous war criminal by Homeworld, and any Gem who realizes she's alive immediately tries to capture her; however, because Gems don't understand human reproduction, they wrongfully assume Steven is Rose with a new form, and try to capture him instead.